 - A large group of supporters shows up.
 There is strength in numbers; the more people in a lobby meeting, the better.
 A big meeting will make an elected official take notice because it shows that a lot of constituents care about the issue.

 - You can demonstrate that the community is behind the issue.
 Showing that the wider community is on board can go a long way.
 Collecting petition signatures, getting local businesses or nonprofit organizations to sign on to a letter supporting the demands, or even posts on social media can help prove that there is public support for something.
 This kind of work takes extra time, but it makes lobby meetings exponentially more powerful.

 There are two ways you can get involved in lobbying your elected officials about important environmental issues.
 The first is to link up with an environmental group that organizes lobby meetings.
-For example, the Endangered Species Coalition organizes the Stop Extinction Challenge every year in August, a massive lobby day where constituents meet with dozens of U.S. Senators on a single day to talk about critical wildlife issues.
+For example, the Endangered Species Coalition organized the Stop Extinction Challenge in August 2021, a massive lobby day where constituents met with dozens of U.S. Senators on a single day to talk about critical wildlife issues.
 This type of coordinated nationwide event can create great momentum for environmental bills.
 By joining an existing organization or effort, you can make an important contribution to environmental advocacy.

 The second way to get involved in lobbying is to organize meetings on your own.
 It may seem intimidating at first, but you can make a real difference in your community, your state, or our nation.

 How Can You Organize a Lobby Meeting?